Pages

 An extra gap can be added after a paragraph by adding </br> at the end of a paragraph after the </p>.

-Uploading an Epub file to Smashwords can be a little frustrating.
-The Notepad++ version of you book needs to be very clean before it will be accepted: it is worth doing this even if just uploading a MOBI file to KDP.
+Uploading an Epub file to other platforms than KDP can be a little frustrating (and there is a known glitch that crops up in your Calibre EPUB that gets it kicked out and needs manually correcting - -too complicated for here, maybe another post).
+The Notepad++ version of you book needs to be very clean before it will be accepted: it is worth doing this even if just uploading an EPUB file to KDP.
 Down the left hand side of your screen there are may be little minus signs.
 Look out for these and eliminate them: every line needs to open with <p> and end with a </p>.
 If you have blocks of italics running over more than one paragraph, each paragraph needs tagging.
 Eliminate empty lines and any lines which are just "<p></p>" - these may appear for some reason.
 Get rid of lines with carriage spaces at the end: within Notepad++ you can search for {space}</p> and replace with just </p> (Word won't let you do this).
-Uploading to Smashwords will also not like filenames uploading with spaces between words in the file name: rename it just before uploading it.
+Uploading to Dtraft2Digital (ex Smashwords) will also not like filenames uploading with spaces between words in the file name: rename it just before uploading it.
 And you should follow their copyright page guide.

 Once you have uploaded onto Calibre and created an e-book you can put it straight onto your Kindle to check it.